 Select any instance and click the reset icon next to the Overrides panel title in the Inspector to remove and reset any Overrides you’ve applied to it.

-How to Detach a Symbol Instance from a Master
+How to Detach a Symbol Instance from a Symbol Source

-To make edits to an individual Symbol instance without using Overrides, you’ll need to detach it from its Master by choosing Layer › Detach from Symbol from the menu.
-You can shortcut also Control-click on it and choose Detach from Symbol there.
-Holding down the Option-key changes the command to Detach all contents from Symbol which will convert the Symbol, and any nested Symbols it contains, to groups (you can also trigged the Detach all content from Symbol command by pressing ⌘ + ⌥ + ⇧ + Y).
+To make edits to an individual Symbol instance without using Overrides, you’ll need to detach it from its Source by choosing Layer › Detach from Symbol from the menu or pressing ⌘ + ⇧ + Y. You can also Control-click on a Symbol instance and choose Detach from Symbol there.
+Holding down ⌥ changes the command to Detach all contents from Symbol which will convert the Symbol, and any Nested Symbols it contains, to groups (you can also trigged the Detach all content from Symbol command by pressing ⌘ + ⌥ + ⇧ + Y).

 How to Swap Symbols